Tamarind Kitchen in Soho, offers a memorable dining experience with authentic regional Indian cuisine, wonderful service and lovely decor.

 Baingan Barta, with roasted aubergine, onions, tomatoes and spices is not on the menu but is absolutely worth inquiring about.

-For dessert, we tried a Bengali dish called Bapa Doi.
+For dessert, we had a Bengali dish called Bapa Doi.
 Also known as Misti Doi, this is sweetened yogurt which has been steamed, and is served with a sour apple jelly in a glass jar.
 The yogurt was heavenly as was the sour jelly – and they complemented one another perfectly!

 The second dessert was the chocolate brownie with a liquid chocolate centre and ice cream.
 This was lovely but the Bapa Doi and sour apple jelly was, for me, a clear winner!